Nukesor/pueue/README.md

 But what if you could just queue those commands and they would be executed consecutively in their respective directory?
 Well that would be awesome!
 And this is just one possible application.
-Pueue is designed to execute long running tasks in the background not beeing bound to any terminal.
+Pueue is designed to execute long running tasks in the background, while not beeing bound to any terminal.

 If I got your attention, give it a try!
-If you think this is awesome, help me, join the development and create some PR's.
+If you think this is awesome, help me, join the development and create some PR's or suggest some improvements.

 ## Installation: